pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-functions-multi-parameters.md

 <!-- #region -->
 ###  Making Functions More Efficient Does Not Always Mean More Parameters

-Note that you previously defined `download_import_df()` to take in two parameters, one for the URL and for the path, and the function works well to accomplish the task.
+Note that you previously defined `download_input_df()` to take in two parameters, one for the URL and for the path, and the function works well to accomplish the task.

 However, with a little investigation into the `et.data.get_data()` function, you can see that the output of that function is actually a path to the downloaded file!